lucasupnid/nodejs-in-brazil/README.md

 ## How to contribute

-To insert your company, follow in this format:
+To add your company, follow this format:

 ```
 * [company name](link to website)
 ```

-To insert your project, follow in this format:
+To add your project, follow this format:

 ```
 * [project name](GitHub or website)
 ```

-To insert your developer profile, follow this format:
+To add your developer profile, follow this format:

 ```
 | Name | LinkedIn | GitHub | website |